-In 1150 St. Hildegard completed her first major work, Scivias (“Know the Ways of God”), a description of 26 highly symbolized visions that manifest the history of salvation.
+In 1150 St. Hildegard completed her first major work, Scivias (“Know the Ways of God”), a description of 26 highly symbolized visions that tell the story of the history of salvation.
 Soon after her death, inexplicably, Scivias and Hildegard fell into obscurity.
-It wasn’t until the late 20th-century that the work was rediscovered by Latin scholars looking for material for their students.
+It wasn’t until the late 20th-century that Scivias was rediscovered by Latin scholars looking for material for their graduate students.
 The first complete English translation appeared in the 1990s.

 Thus the century can be divided into four eras: 1870-1914; 1914-1945; 1945-1991 ; 1991-present.
 (1870 was the Franco-Prussian War which changed the map of Europe and inaugurated the secularization of western Europe).
 Consulting a wide range of historians, some of whom were friendly to religion and others not, the characterizations of those historical periods that emerged actually matched Hildegard’s description of the specific social evils that were represented by the first four of her five beasts.